I have a dirty little secret.... my blog posts......they are written up to a month in advance and scheduled to post throughout the month.

 Pepperoni Pizza Casserole

-1 lb dried pasta, cooked
+1 lb dried pasta, cooked2 cups pizza sauce

 2 cups mozzarella, shredded